jacobhenningsson95/SynMfg_Code/README.md

 ## Training Yolov8 model

 After generating synthetic data, train the YOLOv8 model by following the instructions on the official Ultralytics GitHub repository ([YOLOv8 GitHub](https://github.com/ultralytics/ultralytics)) and evaluate its performance on real images.

+## License

+This repository is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

+You are free to share and adapt the material, but only for non-commercial purposes, and with appropriate credit.

 ## Acknowledgement